dojo/docs/dijit/layout.rst

 .. js ::

-  // remove the first tab, and destroy it (and it's contents) tc.removeChild(tab1);
+  // remove the first tab, and destroy it (and its contents) tc.removeChild(tab1);
   tab1.destroyRecursive();